Timothy Burkhart: Kimberly Payne

-Kathryn Coates and Rebecca Nash
+Kathryn Coates

 On June 13, 2001, 72-year-old housewife Kathryn Coates was bludgeoned to death in the backyard of her home in Summit, in what appeared to be a botched burglary attempt.
 Her body was found by her husband, who had gone out to do an errand at the time of the crime.
 Aside from witness testimony claiming that a stranger had been wandering the area, police had no leads and released a composite sketch of the mysterious stranger.

+Rebecca Nash

 Two weeks later, a friend went to the Tacoma apartment of 48-year-old Rebecca Nash, an employee of a water delivery company based in Kent.
 To her shock, she found Nash dead on the floor, with her apartment burglarized and her car, a 1990 Chevrolet Cavalier, apparently stolen.
 The car was found on the following day parked about a mile away at the Park Village Apartments, but there was no sign of the perpetrator.